Filter Sets: Setup Guide

 1. The Filter List Tab - This is where you can use this tab to view and sort all of your existing filter sets.

-2. The Partner Tab - Navigate to the partner you want to view and select the “Lead Filter Sets” funnel icon filter icon to view filter sets attached to that partner.
+2. The Partner Tab - Navigate to the partner you want to view and select the "Lead Filter Sets" funnel icon to view filter sets attached to that partner.
+From here, you can review high-level information about your filter sets, including lead limits, exclusivity, and the date of the last lead that matched to each filter set.

 Create a Filter Set